NVSeismoLab/eqclustering/README.md

 eqclustering
 ============
-Python library implementation of earthquake clustering algorithm of Zaliapin et al.
+Python module of earthquake clustering algorithm of Zaliapin et al.

-This is a python implmentation of the clustering algortihm, based on the original MATLAB implementation of Zaliapin.
+This is a implementation of the clustering algorithm, based on the original MATLAB implementation, of Zaliapin.
 The only hard python lib dependency is numpy.
 It is recommended to use a numpy compiled against ATLAS, BLAS, LAPACK, etc. for best performance.

 WORK IN PROGRESS!!
 ------------------